How to train for your 50km race ?

 Modifying the program

 This training program is not carved in concrete, and you can make appropriate changes based on your experience, or to suit your convenience.
 One frequent request made by runners is to modify the order of the weekend runs, particularly those who want to run long on Fridays instead of Saturday because that’s when their friends or community clubs do their long runs.
 Running with friends is certainly more fun than running alone, but the pace runs are placed on Fridays ahead of the long runs on Saturdays for a purpose.
-The main reason is to tire you out a bit in the first workout Friday so you are not tempted to do the second workout Saturday too fast.
-It is also difficult to hit race pace on Saturday the day after a draining long run.
-Some runners ask if they can split these two workouts, for example, running pace on Thursday and long on Saturday.
+The main reason is for you to learn to pace your self in the long run so that you have enough left in the tank to run a tougher effort the next day.
+Some runners ask if they can split these two workouts, for example, running long on Thursday and pace on Saturday.
 They can, but it defeats somewhat the purpose of two “hard” workouts back to back on Fridays and Saturdays.
 Most runners have more time for their training on the weekends.
 So modify the program if you want, but if you make too many modifications, you’re not following the program.